 To apply, candidates should complete the application through the APTA’s centralized application system RF-PTCAS.

 Applications should be completed through American Physical Therapy Association’s centralized application system RF-PTCAS.
-Top candidates will be interviewed on Ohio State’s campus in October.
+Applications are due by July 31 and top candidates will be interviewed on Ohio State’s campus in October.

 Program Director, OMPT Fellowship